Skip to content

 SHARE VIA:

-We all recognize that feeling of belonging and feeling connected that comes with learning with others.
-Institutions, including our own, are looking for remote learning options so DFTB, with the help of the Twitter FOAMed community, have put together this guide for virtual teaching.
+We all recognize the feeling of belonging and connection that comes with learning with others.
+Institutions, including our own, are looking for remote learning options, so DFTB, with the help of the Twitter FOAMed community, has put together this guide for virtual teaching.

-But first, some thoughts about how we need to adapt our teaching to the virtual classroom (ground rules for the teachers, perhaps).
+But first, some thoughts about adapting our teaching to the virtual classroom (ground rules for the teachers, perhaps).

 Safety